Translate English Video into German | Fast, Accurate AI

 Yes, long recordings are supported.

-Most videos are processed within minutes because the system automates transcription, translation, timing, and voice generation.
-Longer recordings and clearer audio typically produce faster, more consistent German results with minimal manual adjustments required.
+Most videos are processed within a few minutes because the system automates transcription, translation, timing, and voice generation.
+Longer recordings and clearer audio usually lead to faster, more consistent German results, with very little manual adjustment needed.